simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

 ```
 The function `enableInterrupts` will handle all the initialization for you.

-If yo are using Arduino UNO to run this algorithm and you do not have enough hardware interrupt pins you will need to use software interrupt library such as  [PciManager library](https://github.com/prampec/arduino-pcimanager).
+If you are using Arduino UNO to run this algorithm and you do not have enough hardware interrupt pins you will need to use software interrupt library such as  [PciManager library](https://github.com/prampec/arduino-pcimanager).
 Arduino UNO code for using an encoder with index can be:
 ```cpp
 Encoder encoder =  Encoder(2,3,600,A0);
 // A and B interrupt routine